majicmaj/majicmaj/README.md

 🎨 Drawing away on [Rassam](https://Rassam.netlify.app)
 ☔ Checking if I'll need an umbrella today with [Skyguide](https://www.Skyguide.me)

-**Fun Fact:** If coding was a potion, I'd be its brewing wizard! 🧙‍♂️

 ## Current Stack

 - **Front-End Magic**: React, Svelte, Vue, Solid